-TOUR REGISTRATION: A deposit of 20% of the cabin price is required to reserve a space on this cruise.
-The balance of the fee is due 150 days prior to departure (July 31, 2024).
+TOUR REGISTRATION: You may register for this cruise by calling our office (512-328-5221).
+A deposit of 20% of the cabin price is required to reserve a space on this cruise.
+The balance of the fee is due 150 days prior to departure (July 30, 2025).
+We now offer online payment and you will receive a payment link via email allowing you to make payments at your convenience.

 If you prefer to pay the initial deposit using a credit card, your deposit must be made with MasterCard or Visa at the time of registration.
-If you would like to pay your initial deposit by check, money order, or bank transfer, your tour space will be held for 10 days to allow time for the VENT office to receive your deposit and completed registration form.
-The VENT registration form (available from the VENT office or by download at www.ventbird.com) should then be completed, signed, and returned to the VENT office.
+If you would like to pay your initial deposit by check, money order, or bank transfer, your tour space will be held for 10 days.